Vindulamj/IntersectionZoo-Docs/docs/source/usage.rst

 Runnig IntersectionZoo
 -----------------------

-To undertand how IntersectionZoo enviroment simulations work, we provide a simple simulation loop.
-To run and visualize the simualtion, use the following command from the root of IntersectionZoo repository.
-Note that this will not start any training but will only run a single simulation with pre-define constant accelerarion for each vehicle.
+To understand how IntersectionZoo environment simulations work, we provide a simple simulation loop.
+To run and visualize the simulation, use the following command from the root of the IntersectionZoo repository.
+Note that this will not start any training but will only run a single simulation with pre-define constant acceleration for each vehicle.

 .. code-block:: console

    python code/env_demo.py

 Run the following command to train an example multi-task PPO agent on Salt Lake City intersections.
-Check `Tutorials <https://intersectionzoo-docs.readthedocs.io/en/latest/tutorial.html>`_ section for more details on training configurations inclduing how to change the intersection dataset.
+Check the `Tutorials <https://intersectionzoo-docs.readthedocs.io/en/latest/tutorial.html>`_ section for more details on training configurations, including how to change the intersection dataset.

 .. code-block:: console